test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

     - this-is-a-tag
 ```

-#### Private Networking
+#### private_networking

 Private networking is enabled by default, but will only work in certain regions.
-You can disable private networking by changing private_networking to
+You can disable private networking by changing private_networking to false.
-false.
 Example below.

 ```yaml
 ---